 I'm a title.
 Click here to edit me

 This body, which has no name or title other than "exhibition" ("graduation exhibition"), is a concentrated effort to create a place where time is compressed to a minimum- time that shrinks the distance between past, present and future.
 Sixty digital clocks count the passing of minutes in the pace of seconds.
 Likewise, the objects are also condensed: created as saturated things, materially sealed and dense; born as artifacts- worn and broken from the moment they begin to be objects in the world.
 They were created in a process entailing the danger of destruction: hollow objects become molds and remain as brittle shells containing heavy matter; bones are burnt at temperatures exceeding 1100 degrees Celsius to the verge of turning to ash, liquid clay is preserved damp in oily shoe polish.

 Casting acts as a major technique in the making of this body.
-There is a distinct inclination here to materials that consolidate, with a preference to compounds over mixtures.
+I have a distinct inclination to materials that consolidate, with a preference to compounds over mixtures.
 Meaning, material that has been transformed, whose state of matter determines its identity, and whose particles cannot be taken apart after they have become one.